Ben Hansbrough: Professional career

 On June 27, 2011, he signed a one-year contract with Bayern Munich in Germany.
 During his time in Germany, he struggled to get playing time and was released on December 23.
 Not long after being released, he signed with Krka Novo Mesto of Slovenia.
 In January 2012, he left Krka Novo Mesto for personal reasons on his part.

 He played for the Indiana Pacers in the 2012 Orlando Summer League, where in 5 games he averaged 6.0ppg, 1.6apg, 1.0rpg.
 On September 18, 2012, he signed a non-guaranteed contract with the Pacers for the 2012–13 NBA season, joining his brother Tyler.
 Hansbrough played in 28 games for the Pacers that season, averaging 2.0 points and 0.8 assists.

 In August 2013, he signed a one-year deal with Gran Canaria.

 On September 26, 2014, he signed with the Chicago Bulls.
 However, he was later waived by the Bulls on October 18, 2014.
 On November 1, 2014, he was selected by the Grand Rapids Drive with the fifth overall pick in the 2014 NBA Development League Draft.
 On December 9, 2014, he was waived by the Drive per his request.
 On December 29, 2014, he signed with Laboral Kutxa Baskonia of Spain for the rest of the season.

 Post-playing career

 On August 24, 2015, Western Kentucky announced Hansbrough had joined their staff as Coordinator of Player Development.
 On June 19, 2017, he was promoted to assistant coach for the 2017-18 season.

 Hansbrough announced his resignation from WKU in October 2017.
+He now is a husband and father of three children to wife Loryn Bush (Hansbrough*) sister of infamous YouTuber Brooke Epps; Kids (Oldest to youngest) Benji Hansborough, Leighton Hansborough, and Richmond Hansborough.